NK2552003/Civic_Link/README.md

 ### How to Contribute

-We welcome contributions from the community to enhance and improve Civic Link.
+Would love to welcome contributions from the community to enhance and improve Civic Link.
 Here's how you can get involved:

-- **Report Bugs:** Found a bug?
-Report it by opening an issue on GitHub.

-- **Feature Requests:** Have an idea for a new feature?
-Submit a feature request on GitHub.

 - **Code Contributions:** Interested in contributing code?
 Fork the repository, make your changes, and submit a pull request.
 Be sure to follow our contribution guidelines.

-### Contact

-Have questions or feedback?
-I'd love to hear from you!